mempoolco/chaindnsd/README.md

 ```
 000115459751a80e2c453ed13b5e5aaf16a5ed0edd31dd74281df7c9.block.btc.domain.co.
 31449600 IN A 127.0.0.1
 ```

-this redundance of API is because I don't know which policy is the best to encourage the caching of this information.
+> This redundance of API is because I don't know which policy is the best to encourage the caching of this information.

-The AAAA query size is 108bytes, with a single query.
+> The AAAA query size is 108bytes, with a single query.
+>

-The CNAME query size is 129bytes, plus 52bytes of the A record.
+>The CNAME query size is 129bytes, plus 52bytes of the A record.
+>

-I would say the IPv6 way is better, though is a little tricky to implement and less human readable.
+>I would say the IPv6 way is __the best one__, though is a little tricky to implement and less human readable.

 #### get block header